5 Christmas Horror Movies For Yuletide Fear

 TriStar Pictures

-Silent Night Deadly Night is a controversial 1984 slasher movie.
+Silent Night Deadly Night is one of the most controversial slashers ever made.
 Its brief theatrical run was punctuated by protesters who picketed theaters that were showing the film.
 The source of the protesters’ outrage was the movie’s creepy trailer, which depicted Santa Claus as a psychopathic killer.

 Maybe the picketers would have felt better if they had known that the movie’s killer is merely a Santa imposter.
 A young boy named Billy is traumatized after witnessing his mom being murdered by a criminal wearing a Santa suit.
 Years later, the now-grown Billy snaps during the Christmas season.
 He puts on a Santa costume and goes on a killing spree.